 14 BfR Committees acting as honorary and independent expert bodies advise the German Federal Institute for Risk Assessment (BfR) in the field of food, feed, chemical and product safety.
 These committees pool the existing expertise in Germany at the highest scientific level.
 With their scientific expertise, they also serve as an expert network that is on hand to advise the Institute in times of crisis.

 The BfR Committees usually convene twice a year.
 Each committee comprises at least ten experts who are appointed for a period of four years following an open invitation and application process.
 Committee members are under an obligation to maintain confidentiality vis-à-vis third parties and to perform their duties in an impartial manner.
 Any conflicts of interest relating to any items dealt with at the meeting are transparently identified and disclosed.
 The minutes outline the scientific opinion of the BfR Committee in question.
 The recommendations of the BfR Committees are solely of an advisory nature.
 The BfR Committees themselves do not issue any directives or publish any expert opinions.
 They are not authorised to issue instructions to the BfR, nor are they subject to the instructions of the BfR or involved in their risk assessments.

-The fourth appointment period of the BfR Committees started in January 2018.
-A total of 210 people were appointed as experts for the period from 2018 to 2021 by the appointing panel set up specifically for this purpose following a public call for applications and a selection process.
+The fifth appointment period of the BfR Committees started in January 2012.
+A total of 191 people were appointed as experts for the period from 2022 to 2025 by the appointing panel set up specifically for this purpose following a public call for applications and a selection process.

 - Consumer Products

 - Biological Hazards and Hygiene (In 2018 the BfR Committee for Biological Hazards and the BfR Committee for Hygiene merged to the BfR Committee for Biological Hazards and Hygiene)

 - Nutrition, Dietetic Products, Novel Foods and Allergies